canonical/kafka-operator/docs/how-to/h-deploy.md

 ## (Optional) Create an external admin users

 Charmed Apache Kafka aims to follow the _secure by default_ paradigm.
-As a consequence, after being deployed the Kafka cluster won't expose any external listener.
+As a consequence, after being deployed the Apache Kafka cluster won't expose any external listener.
 In fact, ports are only opened when client applications are related, also depending on the protocols to be used.
 Please refer to [this table](/t/charmed-kafka-documentation-reference-listeners/13264) for more information about the available listeners and protocols.

-It is however generally useful for most of the use-cases to create a first admin user to be used to manage the Kafka cluster (either internally or externally).
+It is however generally useful for most of the use-cases to create a first admin user to be used to manage the Apache Kafka cluster (either internally or externally).

 To create an admin user, deploy the [Data Integrator Charm](https://charmhub.io/data-integrator) with `extra-user-roles` set to `admin`